 Dr. Zvi Gabbay heads our Capital Markets department.
 Zvi possesses extensive experience in Israel and in the United States, representing corporations and individuals in various aspects of their operations, mainly in the areas of financial regulation, securities, capital markets and international litigation.

-Over more than 18 years of practice in the fields of financial regulations and enforcement, Zvi attained an esteemed reputation for representing clients before the regulatory authorities on matters pertaining to securities laws and financial regulation, for providing ongoing legal advice to private clients and to leading corporations in relation to their capital market and corporate governance needs, as well as for representing clients before various enforcement agencies during administrative inquiries and investigations.
+Over more than 18 years of practice in the fields of financial regulations and enforcement, Dr. Zvi Gabbay attained an esteemed reputation for representing clients before the regulatory authorities on matters pertaining to securities laws and financial regulation, for providing ongoing legal advice to private clients and to leading corporations in relation to their capital market and corporate governance needs, as well as for representing clients before various enforcement agencies during administrative inquiries and investigations.

-Zvi specializes in securities law and in advising public companies, banks, investment houses and financial entities in relation to their activities in the global arena.
+He specializes in securities law and in advising public companies, banks, investment houses and financial entities in relation to their activities in the global arena.

 Zvi also represents clients before the regulatory authorities on matters pertaining to securities laws and financial regulation, and provides ongoing legal advice to individuals and leading corporations in relation to their capital market and corporate governance needs.
-Zvi also represents clients in securities-related enforcement proceedings, including criminal and administrative inquiries and investigations.
+He also represents clients in securities-related enforcement proceedings, including criminal and administrative inquiries and investigations.

 JSD, Columbia University, New York, 2006

 LL.M, summa cum laude, Columbia University, New York, 2004